semaphoreci/docs/docs/docs/using-semaphore/jobs.md

 </TabItem>
 </Tabs>

-Semaphore will detect a change in the remote repository and automatically start the job.
+Semaphore detects a change in the remote repository and automatically start the job.
 Open the project in Semaphore to follow the progress and view the job log.

 ![Job log](./img/job-log.jpg)